Identifying and Prioritizing Generative AI Use Cases in an Organization: An Industrial Case Study: Related Work

-Recent work discussed organizational practices and team dynamics.
-Solaimani \textit{et al}.~\cite{solaimani2024exploration} identified leadership, culture, infrastructure, employee skills, and change management as conditions for adoption.
-Sepanosian \textit{et al}.~\cite{sepanosian2024scaling} presented strategies for scaling GenAI in enterprises that focused on integration, trust, and business alignment.
-Retkowsky \textit{et al}.~\cite{retkowsky2024managing} studied early workplace use of ChatGPT and reported common applications and risks such as overreliance and reduced knowledge sharing.
-Kampik \textit{et al}.~\cite{kampik2024large} discussed Large Process Models in business process management with GenAI and LLM-based agents.
+Recent work has discussed organisational practices and team dynamics.
+Solaimani \textit{et al}.~\cite{solaimani2024exploration} identified and ranked critical success factors for AI adoption, finding organisational factors such as executive management support and business case orientation most important in the early adoption phase.
+Sepanosian \textit{et al}.~\cite{sepanosian2024scaling} presented a framework for scaling AI adoption in finance, progressing from simpler GenAI applications towards multi-agent solutions, with regulatory compliance and fit-for-purpose system selection as key considerations.
+Retkowsky \textit{et al}.~\cite{retkowsky2024managing} studied the early workplace use of ChatGPT and reported common applications and risks such as overreliance and reduced knowledge sharing.
+Kampik \textit{et al}.~\cite{kampik2024large} proposed Large Process Models as a vision for business process management in the age of GenAI.